 Dorkies are a cross between the Mini Dachshund and Yorkshire Terriers.
 These dogs usually weigh between 5 and 12 pounds and stand between 5 and 9 inches tall.
 Black and tan is the most common color combination, but they can be chocolate and tan, fawn and tan, or gray and tan.
 They can be dapple, brindle, piebald or sable.

 Since their lineage on both sides were hunting dogs, you can expect this designer pooch to have strong prey instincts.
 Many owners report that they attach themselves to one person.
 They are often wary around young children.
 Try limiting the amount of jumping that this dog does as they are prone to intervertebral disk disease.

 Learn more about dorkies.

-The mini dachshund can weigh up to 11 pounds and stands 5-to-9 inches tall.
+The Mini Dachshund, the breed that produces third smallest dog in the world, can weigh up to 11 pounds and stands 5 to 9 inches tall.
 Its hanging ears on its oval head add to the lovable look of this dog.
 This breed can be red, tan, or yellow, or a combination of the three.
 They are brilliant dogs that can quickly get bored.
 Their coats can be smooth, long-haired, or wire-haired.

 This breed makes terrific watchdogs, but they can be stubborn to train.
 These dogs usually do not have a high prey instinct, but they will bark to alert you to any changes in your environment.
 While this designer dog breed may have accidentally bred much earlier, breeders started intentionally breeding these dogs in the 1990s.